The Bankrate promise

 Continued high prices

-Inflation rose 6.4 percent in January 2023 from a year prior, as measured by the Consumer Price Index (CPI).
-This reflects a decrease from 6.5 percent in December and a 9.1 percent peak in June.
+Inflation rose 3.2 percent in July 2023 from a year prior, as measured by the Consumer Price Index (CPI).
+Last year, in June 2022, the CPI was rising by over 9 percent.

 Adjusting to income reduction and price hikes